jlovegren0/aermod/README.md

 Carlo methods for determining the ambient impacts of non-continuous sources in SO2 attainment demonstration modeling.

-# Monte Carlo Methods in Regulatory AERMOD Applications
+# Monte Carlo Methods in Regulatory Dispersion Modeling

 Built-in AERMOD algorithms permit the modeling of non-continuous sources with *fixed operating schedules* via the EMISFACT or HOUREMIS card: for